 Under the Company's current certificate of incorporation, Series A convertible Preferred Stock is convertible at the holder's option into Class A Common Stock by dividing the Series A Original Issue Price by the Series A Conversion Price in effect at the time of conversion.
 Similarly, each share of Series AA convertible Preferred Stock is convertible at the holder's option into Class A Common Stock by dividing the sum of the Series AA Original Issue Price plus any dividends declared but unpaid thereon by the Series AA Conversion Price in effect at the time of conversion.
 Further, upon the date of an IPO, all outstanding shares of Series A convertible Preferred Stock and Series AA convertible Preferred Stock shall automatically be converted into shares of Class B Common Stock at the then-effective conversion rate.
-Finally, upon a date (prior to the date of an IPO) specified by vote or written consent of at least a majority of the then outstanding shares of Series A convertible Preferred Stock, all outstanding shares of Series A convertible Preferred Stock shall automatically be converted into shares of Class A Common Stock at the then effective conversation rate.
+Finally, upon a date (prior to the date of an IPO) specified by vote or written consent of at least a majority of the then outstanding shares of Series AA convertible Preferred Stock, all outstanding shares of Series AA convertible Preferred Stock shall automatically be converted into shares of Class A Common Stock at the then effective conversation rate.
 Upon a date (prior to the date of an IPO) specified by vote or written consent of at least a majority of the then outstanding shares of Series AA convertible Preferred Stock, all outstanding shares of Series AA convertible Preferred Stock shall automatically be converted into shares of Class A Common Stock at the then effective conversation rate.
-The Company's current certificate of incorporation also allows the Series A convertible Preferred Stock and Series AA convertible Preferred Stock to be redeemed upon certain defined deemed liquidation events.
-As the possible redemption of these shares was outside of the control of the Company, the carrying amount of the Series A and AA convertible preferred stocks were classified as temporary equity.
-The transactions and the carrying amount of the Series A and AA convertible preferred stocks were reclassified to temporary equity retrospectively for year 2018 to conform with year 2019 presentation.
-The Series A and Series AA convertible Preferred Stocks were initially recorded at their original issuance amounts, net of direct third-party costs incurred in connection with issuance.
+The Company's current certificate of incorporation also allows the Series A convertible Preferred Stock and Series AA convertible Preferred Stock shall automatically be converted into shares of Class A Common Stock at the then effective conversation rate.
+The Company's current certificate of incorporation also allows the Series A convertible Preferred Stock and Series AA convertible Preferred Stock so to be redeemed upon certain defined deemed liquidation events.
+As the possible redemption of these shares was